-How to make a short film
+How to make a short film – a guide for filmmakers

 Jaine Green’s views on what makes a great short film

 Prepare a detailed budget for the entire short film before you start.
 If you can’t make the finances work, restructure your idea or raise more funds.
-A five minute well-made film with high production values is far better than a 10-minute badly made one.
+A five minute well-made movie with high production values is far better than a 10-minute badly made one.

 (2) Have an attention grabbing opening

 Audiences decide to stick or twist in the first few minutes of any film, so make sure the opening is interesting, and well-shot and that the music is engaging and original.
 With your movie script, make sure the pacing is right.
 As well as a strong start, make sure that you don’t lose the audience with unnecessary scenes.

-(4) Thanks but no thanks
+(4) The crew – thanks but no thanks

 When working on a tight budget it’s likely you’ll be pulling favours.
 But many hands do not always make light work so limit the amount of crew you have to those you need or location costs will spiral.
 Also make sure that people can actually do the job you need.
 Just because they are your friend does not mean they can act or use a camera.